The advice sheets below have the latest information on product safety. If you need more advice call 01753 475111 (Regulatory Services option).

 The General Product Safety Regulations 2005 also require goods to be safe.
-When assessing the safety of a product, manufacturers are encouraged to manufacture goods in accordance with European Standards.
-The European Standard BS EN 14878: Textiles.
+When assessing the safety of a product, manufacturers are encouraged to manufacture goods in accordance with European standards.
+The European standard BS EN 14878: Textiles.
 Burning behaviour of children's nightwear.
-Specification introduces new flammability performance requirements for children's nightwear.
+Specification contains flammability performance requirements for children's nightwear.
 This covers all nightwear for children aged under 14*, including pyjamas, all dressing gowns, and babies' garments, and introduces specific flammability requirements for these garments.

 [*This is different from the age of 13 that is specified in the Nightwear (Safety) Regulations 1985.]